Henrrrrrry/my-dwelling/items/report.md

    - ...

 2. *Bug 2:*
-    - *Jacoco cannot correctly generate reports with coverage for instrumented tests *
+    - *Jacoco cannot correctly generate reports with coverage for instrumented tests.*
     - There are several tests that run fine when run individually, but they would fail when run all tests.
 The error message shows that animation is not disabled, but after disabling animation, the error message is still the same as the original result.